foliovision/businesspress/readme.txt

 = 0.6.4 =

+* Bugfix - users able to deactivate the plugin in some cases
 * DoS protection - 404 requests are now reported to fail2ban.
 Make sure you update your fail2ban filter a jail settings.
 Our settings are 12 retries (login or 404) in 20 minutes

 = 0.6.3 =